cysouw/diathesis/text/c02_structure.md

 b.
 Er berichtet alles an den Vorstand.
 :::

-In the discussion of diatheses in this book I consistently distinguish ~~governed applicatives [PBJ › OBJ]~~ and ~~governed antipassives [OBJ › PBJ]~~ when the prepositional phrase is a governed preposition.
+In the discussion of diatheses in this book I consistently distinguish ~~governed applicatives [PBJ › OBJ]~~ and ~~governed antipassives [OBJ › PBJ]~~ when the prepositional phrase is a governed preposition (see [@sec:prepositions-identifying-governed-prepositions]).
 An example of a governed applicative is the diathesis between *arbeiten an* 'to work on' (with a governed preposition *an*) and *bearbeiten* 'to edit, adapt' [@next], see [@sec:preverb-governed-applicative].
 An example of a governed antipassive is the diathesis between *beklagen* 'to lament' and *sich beklagen* 'to complain' (with a governed preposition *über*) [@nnext], see [@sec:reflexive-accusative-antipassive].
 However, the differentiation between the governed and non-governed applicative/antipassive does not currently allow for any promising semantic or structural generalisations, so this differentiation might grammatically be unnecessary to explain German sentence structure.

 ::: ex
 ~~Governed applicative [PBJ › OBJ]~~

 a.
 Ich arbeite an dem Text. \
-   Ich arbeite daran, dass der Text fertig wird.
+   (Ich arbeite daran, dass der Text fertig wird.)
 b.
 Ich bearbeite den Text.
 :::

 ::: ex
 ~~Governed antipassives [OBJ › PBJ]~~

 a.
-Ich beklage den Lärm. \
-   Ich beklage mich über den Lärm.
+Ich beklage den Lärm.
 b.
+Ich beklage mich über den Lärm. \
-Ich beklage mich darüber, dass es so laut ist.
+   (Ich beklage mich darüber, dass es so laut ist.)
 :::

 There are a many diatheses with a role-remapping between adjunct and object that do not have any overt indication of a direction.
 Without explicit marking it is difficult to decide whether such diatheses are cases of (applicative) promotion ~~[ADJ › OBJ]~~ or (antipassive) demotion ~~[OBJ › ADJ]~~.
 For the sake of organisation in this book I classify such covert alternations on the basis of (debatable) semantic intuitions and parallels to other overtly-marked diatheses.